Automorphisms of the Torelli complex and the complex of separating curves: Abstract

 \section{Abstract}

-We compute the automorphism groups of the Torelli complex and the complex of separating curves for most of compact orientable surfaces.
-As an application, we show that the commensurators of the Torelli group and the Johnson kernel for such surfaces are naturally isomorphic to the extended mapping class group.
+We compute the automorphism groups of the Torelli complex and the complex of separating curves for all but finitely many compact orientable surfaces.
+As an application, we show that the abstract commensurators of the Torelli group and the Johnson kernel for such surfaces are naturally isomorphic to the extended mapping class group.